Occupational Therapy with Strong Roots:

 Who Can Benefit?

-We have extensive experience working with children with ADHD, autism, developmental trauma, learning difficulties, sensory processing challenges, fine or visual motor delays, handwriting issues, and more.
+Mary has extensive experience working with children with attention struggles, autism, learning difficulties, sensory processing challenges, fine or visual motor delays, handwriting challenges, and more.
 Additionally, all children can engage in and gain from enrichment opportunities.

 Our Core Principles for Therapy